meilisearch/documentation/references/documents.md

 For a partial update of the document see [add or update documents](/references/documents.md#add-or-update-documents).

+If the provided index does not exist, it will be created.

 #### Path Variables

 | Variable      | Description   |